Ge526874/SM-CRT/README.md

 ## Example data
 - Example_data.rds

-## Description of model loading and usage for crank and distr predictions
+## Demo of model loading and application for crank and distr predictions
 - Model_loading_and_usage.ipynb